-Using science as a lens of discovery, the Learning to See exhibit at the Denver Botanic Gardens combines innovative technology and a variety of media to create a self-guided, exploratory experience.
-This permanent exhibit in the Garden’s new Science Pyramid invites visitors to look more closely at the world around them to uncover the complexity of the web of life and the part that plants play in our ecosystems.
+Using science as a lens for discovery, the Learning to See exhibit at the Denver Botanic Gardens combines innovative technology and a variety of media to create a self-guided, exploratory experience.
+This permanent exhibit in the Gardens’ new Science Pyramid invites visitors to look more closely at the world around them to uncover the complexity of the web of life and the part that plants play in our ecosystems.

 An innovative workshop empowered ordinary people to create extraordinary animations using their cell phone, the Vine app, and a little help from Verizon Wireless and its products.

 This immersive digital experience draws viewers into Dutch artist Gerrit van Honthorst’s 1636 masterpiece Triumph of the Winter Queen: Allegory of the Just, a monumental portrait inspired by the turbulent lives of Elizabeth Stuart and Frederick V, once the King and Queen of Bohemia.